 Glossary of US Real Estate Terms Commonly Used

-Every industry has its own jargon or slang, you need to know the Glossary of US real estate terms that are commonly used in the industry.
+Every industry has its own jargon or slang; you need to know the Glossary of US real estate terms commonly used in the industry.

 From adjustable-rate mortgages to title insurance to amortization, it can all seem confusing to many in Asia who are new to the business.

-We have compiled a list of the most commons terms that you’ve heard, read, and most likely to encounter in your journey as a real estate investor with Noble Sky International.
+We have compiled a list of the most common terms you’ve heard, read, and are most likely to encounter in your journey as a real estate investor with Noble Sky International.